2 Pardhi gang members held after police encounter in Noida | Devdiscourse

-Two members of the notorious Pardhi gang were arrested here on Thursday night after an exchange of fire with the police, officials said.
-The two got injured during the gunfight that took place under Sector 49 police station limits around 10.15 pm, they said.
+Two members of the notorious Pardhi gang were arrested here on Thursday night after an exchange of fire with police, officials said.
+The two got bullet injuries on their legs during the gunfight that took place on FNG road in the city under Sector 49 police station limits around 10.15 pm, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)